ShunanJiang/ShunanJiang.github.io/_pages/about.md

 * Learning on the Go: Understanding How Gig Economy Workers Learn with Recommendation Algorithms, with Park Sinchaisri, submitted to ACM CSCW 2025, avaliable at [here](https://github.com/ShunanJiang/ShunanJiang.github.io/blob/master/files/CSCW_2025___Learning_on_the_Go%20(13).pdf)
 * Improve Worker Learning in The Gig Economy, with Park Sinchaisri, presented at 2024 INFORMS Annual Conference
 * Improve Worker Bundling in The Gig Economy, with Park Sinchaisri, presented at 2024 MSOM Conference

-# Current Research Interests
-* Behavioral Operations, especially in the gig economy context
-* Reinforcement learning/multi-armed bandits and their applications on operations management problems

 # Collaboration